secretstartups/handbook/content/handbook/support/workflows/dedicated_instance_health.md

 ## Accessing Grafana

-Credentials are stored in the `GitLab Dedicated - Support` Vault.
-Just as with OpenSearch, the passwords are refered to by customer number.
-Use the `website` field to find the customer.
+The credentials for accessing the Grafana instance associated with each GitLab Dedicated tenant are stored in the `GitLab Dedicated - Support` [1Password Vault](/handbook/security/#vaults).
+As with [the OpenSearch instances](dedicated_logs.md), the passwords are referred to by customer number.
+Use the information in the internal note in the ticket and the subdomain in the `website` field in 1Password to find the credentials for the correct GitLab Dedicated tenant.

 ## Finding Dashboards